didacs/tbChaSIn/README.md

  | `replicate`        | The replicate number (e.g. 1, 2, 3)                                                         | Sample | Yes      | NA      |
  | `fq1`              | The absolute path to the FASTQ for read 1 (R1)                                              | Sample | Yes      | NA      |
  | `fq2`              | The absolute path to the FASTQ for read 2 (R2)                                              | Sample | Yes      | NA      |

+The global config is optional and overrides default values for parameters that apply to all samples.
+The global parameters are specific to each workflow.

 ##### CHANGE-Seq